 Lately, we’ve seen a lot of succulents indoors, and they are perfect for planting in pots.
 However, another idea is to have them as part of a living wall.
 We visited one home recently that devoted an entire wall near a stairwell to a vertical garden (the other name for living walls).
 It was crowded with hen-and-chicks.

-But I think its best to start small.
-Starting with an old picture frame (I guess it could be a new one, too, as long as it has some surface behind it), or building your own frame and then planting it with succulents can give you a beautiful wall decoration, indoors or out, to rival any good piece of art.
+But I think it’s best to start off small.
+Starting with an old picture frame (I guess it could be a new one, too, as long as it has some solid surface behind it), or building your own frame and then planting it with a variety of plump succulents can give you a beautiful wall decoration, indoors or out, to rival any good piece of art.